R. Sampanthan: Political career

-On 20 October 2001 the ACTC, Eelam People's Revolutionary Liberation Front, Tamil Eelam Liberation Organization and TULF formed the Tamil National Alliance (TNA).
+On 20 October 2001, the ACTC, Eelam People's Revolutionary Liberation Front, Tamil Eelam Liberation Organization and TULF formed the Tamil National Alliance (TNA).
 Sampanthan became the leader of the TNA.
 Sampanthan contested the 2001 parliamentary election as one of the TNA's candidates in Trincomalee District.
 He was elected and re-entered Parliament.

-Soon after its formation the TNA began to make a more pro-Tamil Tiger stance, recognising the Tigers as the sole representative of the Sri Lankan Tamils.
+Soon after its formation, the TNA began to take a more pro-Tamil Tiger stance, recognising the Tigers as the sole representative of the Sri Lankan Tamils.
 This caused a split within the TULF.
-Some members of the TULF, led by its president V. Anandasangaree, were opposed to the Tigers.
+Some members of the TULF, led by its president V. Anandasangaree, opposed to the Tigers.
 Anandasangaree refused to allow the TNA to use the TULF name during the 2004 parliamentary election.
 This caused the members of TULF who wished to remain with the TNA, led by Sampanthan, to resurrect the Illankai Tamil Arasu Kachchi political party.
-Sampanthan became the leader of ITAK.
+Sampanthan became the new leader of the ITAK.

 Sampanthan was re-elected in the 2004, 2010 and 2015 parliamentary elections.
-The Speaker of the Parliament recognised Sampanthan as Leader of the Opposition on 3 September 2015.
 During the 2015 Sri Lankan presidential election, the TNA, under his leadership, decided to back Maithripala Sirisena as the common opposition candidate.
-Sirisena went on to win the election and became the president replacing the incumbent Mahinda Rajapaksa.
+Sirisena went on to win the election, succeeding incumbent president Mahinda Rajapaksa.
+Following the 2015 Sri Lankan parliamentary election, the Speaker of the Parliament recognised Sampanthan as Leader of the Opposition on 3 September 2015.